Epicurus and the Garden

 Epicurus advances the τετραφάρμακος as a solution to life's most worrying problem.

-We worry about what tomorrow will bring, but taking the τετραφάρμακος shows us that there is an easy-to-execute and effective plan for living that is overwhelmingly likely to result in a life in which the pleasure we experience vastly outweighs the pain.
+We worry about ourselves as we live, but taking the τετραφάρμακος shows us that there is an easy-to-execute and effective plan for living that is overwhelmingly likely to result in a life for us in which the pleasure we experience vastly outweighs the pain.

 God presents no fears